 If you’re purely looking at Netflix as an alternative to renting Blu-rays or going to the theater, this might not sound like a good development.
 But, even stripped of these titles, it’s hard to beat Netflix’s offerings if you value high-quality entertainment from virtually every genre.

-Amazon has a much larger total library of movies and TV shows, according to a December 2018 report from Reelgood — more than 12,000 movies in fact — dwarfing both Netflix and Hulu.
+Amazon has a much larger total library of movies and TV shows, according to a June 2020 report from Reelgood — more than 12,000 movies in fact — dwarfing both Netflix and Hulu.
 But size isn’t everything.
-Amazon’s most recognizable Hollywood films tend to be older, like V for Vendetta, Clue, and The Cabin in the Woods, and among the good, there are plenty of mediocre titles (or worse).
+Amazon’s most recognizable Hollywood films tend to be older, like Inception, Clue, and The Cabin in the Woods, and among the good, there are plenty of mediocre titles (or worse).
 Amazon has also been making investments in its own original content, like The Marvelous Mrs. Maisel, Fleabag, Jack Ryan, and The Man in the High Castle.
 In the long term, this is probably the right strategy, but so far, Amazon just can’t compete in that arena.

 User experience, audio, and video

 Amazon’s interface can be a bit unwieldy.
 It varies in style and usability from one device to another, with the best experience (no surprise) on its own Fire TV media streamers, while the execution on some smart TVs is less intuitive.
 The web interface for Prime Video is presented as a section within Amazon’s online store, rather than its own, stand-alone experience.
 This can be a bit jarring, especially when you’re trying to figure out how to search for a movie.
 The big search bar at the top of the screen is the right place, but it sure does look like you’re about to search Amazon.com, not Amazon Prime Video.
 Amazon does not offer multiple user profiles for Prime Video, and its video recommendation engine isn’t especially sophisticated.
 Complaints that it can be hard to find something decent to watch are not uncommon.